davewadestein/AI-for-Productivity/capstone-packet.md

 three prompts, refine at least one response based on what you got back, and validate the output before calling it done.

 If you already have a task in mind, use it.
-This packet is for everyone else.
+This document is for everyone else.
-Nothing here is a test — the point is to have something concrete in front of you so the 20 minutes go into practicing the process rather than into deciding what to work on.
+Nothing here is a test–the point is to have something concrete in front of you so the 20 minutes go into practicing the process rather than into deciding what to work on.